xxks-kkk/linuxjedi.co.uk/content/pages/landing.md

 other IBM data warehouse solutions (i.e., If you can "interact" with multiple data source through one IBM product, federation is there).

 I'm a system guy with interests in operating system, database, and security.
-However, I also have interest in natural language processing.
+However, I also have interest in natural language processing and
+I'm always looking for the opportunities that can mix those fields together.
 You can find more about me on my [LinkedIn page](http://cn.linkedin.com/in/zhu45), [resume]({attach}/assets/zeyuan-hu-cv.pdf) or [CV]({attach}/assets/zeyuan-hu-cv-long.pdf).
 When I'm free, I like to [write stuff](http://zhu45.org/blog2/) and [sing some songs]({filename}songs.md).